 You don't have to worry about the cost of design, editing, layout, printing, paper distribution, publicity etc., etc. You sign a contract and it all happens.

 Disadvantages: You have little or no control over how your book will look or be edited.
+(I hated the cover of Ready Set Goal.)
 The publisher will most likely discuss these with you and be flexible on some aspects, but they have the last word.
 Also their promised publicity may be limited and short-lived and you will still need to do your own marketing.

 The low percentage of royalties will make it very hard to make a decent financial return unless you really hit the jackpot with a genuine best-seller that becomes an ongoing favorite of the coaching or associated industry.

-Because getting a publisher interested in your life coaching book can be such a hassle (and even demoralising when you get rejected), more and more life coaches and mentors choose to go down the self publishing path.
-This will, of course, cost you money up front but anything earned from sales, apart from commissions to distributors, such as Amazon, will be yours.
+Because getting a publisher interested in your life coaching book can be such a hassle (and even demoralising when you get rejected), more and more professionals choose to go down the self publishing path.
+This will, of course, cost you money up front but anything earned from sales, apart from commissions to distributors, such as Amazon, will be all yours.

 You can do it all yourself, from writing to delivering to the printer or online distributor, or outsource much of the process.

-Otherwise you will end up with a garage full of unsold books, or an eBook that just sits on your web-site going nowhere.
+Otherwise you will end up with boxes of unsold books, or an eBook that just sits on your web-site going nowhere.

 You can either engage someone to take care of your marketing and distribution or have a go yourself.

-You may decide you are simply going to produce your book about coaching as an eBook which can be read either on a computer or tablet.
+You may decide you are simply going to produce an eBook which can be read either on a computer or tablet.
 This is fine if you simply want to sell it through online book stores or off your website.

 Amazon has free instructions on formatting your coaching book for Kindle.
 There are also loads of low cost book on the subject such as the highly recommended Kindle Publishing by Dr Andy Williams.